 For more on these rules of thumb, see Rules of Thumb for Human Systems.

-Our family often writes on neurodiversity, the social model of disability, and education as well as diversity and inclusion.
+Our family often writes on neurodiversity, the social model of disability, and education.

 - Education, Neurodiversity, the Social Model of Disability, and Real Life